Partial hyperbolicity and foliations in $\mathbb{T}^3$: Definitions and some known results

 \subsection{Invariant and almost invariant foliations}

-Along this paper, we shall understand by \emph{foliation} a $C^0$-foliation with $C^1$-leaves which is tangent to a continuous distribution (foliations of class $C^{1,0+}$ according to the notation of \cite{CandelConlon}, Definition I.1.2.24).
+Along this paper, we shall understand by \emph{foliation} a $C^0$-foliation with $C^1$-leaves which is tangent to a continuous distribution.
 For a foliation $\cF$ in a manifold $M$, we shall denote as $\cF(x)$ to the leaf of $\cF$ containing $x$.

-It is a well known result that there always exist an invariant foliation tangent to $E^u$:
+It is a well known result that there always exist an invariant foliation tangent to $E^u$ and $E^s$ (\cite{BP,HPS}).
+We will denote as $\cF^u$ to the \emph{unstable foliation} and $\cF^s$ the \emph{stable foliation}.